NOTE: an Aerospace Bristol ticket is not required, only a planetarium ticket via Yuup (restaurant and gift shop access is free).

 Babies and toddlers will be wide-eyed as the planetarium βopensβ to reveal the sky above in a 360Β° show jam-packed with twinkling stars, the Milky Way, and the occasional shooting star!
 Your tots will see the dots become constellations and transform into colourful heroes and creatures from mythology.

 Then itβs time to strap into a spaceship and zoom around the Moon, Mars, Jupiter and Saturn on an extraterrestrial exploration of our Solar System.
+See the Artemis rockets taking astronauts to the Moon; as well as Starship, the biggest rocket ever built preparing to take people and humanoid robots to Mars!

 On returning to Earth we relax with mesmerising 360Β° art and soothing music, enjoying multicoloured kaleidoscopic patterns as they fill the dome.